 Use of Refrigerators and Freezers in Laboratories

-Explosion-Proof: Explosion-proof refrigerators/freezers are designed to prevent ignition of flammable vapors or gases that may be present outside of the unit.
-If you think you need this type of unit, consult with EH&S.
+Explosion-proof refrigerators/freezers are designed to prevent ignition of flammable vapors or gases that may be present inside and outside of the unit.
+This type of refrigerator is needed in locations such as solvent dispensing rooms, where a flammable atmosphere may develop at some time in the room.
+Explosion-proof refrigerators have very limited use and require special hazardous-location wiring rather than the simple plug-in type power cord.
+If you think you need this type of unit, consult with EH&S or Fire Prevention.

 Do not store food or drink in any refrigerator/freezer in a laboratory.
 Eating and drinking, or storage of food and drink, is prohibited in laboratories where hazardous chemicals are used or stored (UC Davis Policy and Procedure Manual 290-56).
 All refrigerators must have a label that indicates that they are not for storage of food and drink.
 Contact EH&S for labels.